danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 mock.hasCalled(\.doStuffRef, numberOfTimes: 2)          // => false
 ```

-This lets you provide mock implementations instead of real ones when unit testing your code.
-You can configure the mock in any way you want to change the behavior of your tests, call the mock instead of a real implementation (e.g. a network service, a database etc.) and then inspect the mock to ensure that your code calls the mock as you expect it to.
+You can configure the mock in any way you want to change the behavior of your tests at any time, call the mock instead of a real implementation (e.g. a network service, a database etc.), and inspect the mock to ensure that your code calls it as expected.

 ## Important about registering mock function return values

+There are some things to consider regarding function return values:

-If a function's return value is non-optional, you must register a return value before calling the function.
-Calling the function before registering a return value will cause a runtime crash.
+* If a function return value is non-optional, you must register a return value before calling the function.
+Calling it before registering a return value will cause a crash.

-If a function's return value is optional, it's also optional to register a return value before calling the function.
-Calling the function before registering a return value will just return `nil`.
+* If a function return value is optional, registering a return value is optional.
+Calling the function before registering a return value will just return nil and not crash.

+You can register new return values at any time, for instance to try many different variations within the same test.

 ## Multiple function arguments

-If a mocked function has multiple arguments, inspection behaves a little different, since arguments are handled as tuples.
+Since mock arguments are handled as tuples, inspection behaves a bit different if a mocked function has multiple arguments.

-Say that we have a protocol that looks like this:
+For instance, consider a protocol that looks like this:

 ```swift
 protocol MyProtocol {